-- Letting the Air out of the Band: When Emperor Zombie discovers the legendary jewel he's been seeking is actually a mouldy old turnip.
+- Letting the Air Out of the Band: When Emperor Zombie discovers the legendary jewel he's been seeking is actually a moldy old turnip.

 Emperor Zombie: Ew!
 It's not a jewel, it's a dirty old piece of crap!

-- Shooting Superman: Union soldiers do this to the werewolf woman.
+- Imperial German soldiers do this to the werewolf woman.
 Happens later in the same scene where Ricky and the other woman try shooting Scharnhorst.

-- Skyward Scream: Head attempts one of these when Zombie abducts Patience.
+- Head attempts one of these when Zombie abducts Patience.

 - Steampunk: Robots, flamethrowers, and airships abound.